KuanWeiBeCool/eBay-Predict-Used-Car-Prices/README.md

 - Removed odometer reading for final model building as it contains significant number of same values

 # Model Building
 I built a model using Random Forest Regressor and performed hyper-parameter tuning.
-The final accuracy is **87.5%**.
+The final accuracy on the test set is **87.5%**.